wang1kevin1/cs111/assgn-2/README.md

 ### Installing The Kernel

-To install the new kernel first (as a root user), create a new kernel configuration
+To install the new kernel first (as a root user), create a new kernel configuration:
 ```
 cd /usr/src/sys/amd64/conf
 cp GENERIC MYKERNEL